aazaff/quantitativeFossils.R/README.md

 ##### downloadTime( )
 ````
-# Download Timescale definitions from Macrostrat
+# Download Timescale definitions from Macrostrat.

 # Parameter Timescale must be a timescale recognized by the macrostrat API, no default
 # A list of Timescale defs can be seen here https://macrostrat.org/api/defs/timescales?all